RamaH00/ZomatoPBI/README.md

 # 🍽️ Zomato Power BI Dashboard

 Welcome to the **Zomato Power BI Dashboard** repository!
 This project is a visually stunning and interactive dashboard designed to provide deep insights into Zomato's restaurant data.
 Whether you're analyzing restaurant performance, exploring cuisine diversity, or diving into pricing trends, this dashboard has got you covered.
+Plus, it’s optimized for **mobile view** so you can explore data on the go! 🚀

 ---